Last Updated on March 27, 2025 by Admin

 Institutional construction projects have unique challenges when planning a new hospital wing or renovating an existing school.
 But with careful planning and execution, they can be completed and provide a lasting benefit to the community.

-5. Infrastructure Construction
+5. Infrastructure and Heavy Civil Construction Projects

 If you’re involved in the construction industry, you know that many different types of projects exist.
 Some of the most common include residential, commercial, and industrial construction.
 But there’s also another type of construction project that’s becoming increasingly popular: infrastructure construction.